 A group of friends and me have visited the school together regularly.
 The headmaster is a gnarled old tree.
 He looks a bit like the picture at the beginning of this post.
 He is more than three meters tall and quite agile.
 He can walk fast on his root-feet and uses his branches as limbs and hands.
 He is one of the Big Seven Magicians and I call him a friend.

 When we visit the school we are given magic lessons.
 So cool!
 We had to learn the hard way that in this dimension it also takes practise to acquire skills.
 We had so much fun!
 At the beginning we got separate cubicles in the beginners rooms.
 These rooms are fortified and spells help to contain the consequences of magic gone wrong.
 Otherwise it would be too dangerous for everybody.

-At first we practised spells.
+At first we just practised spells.
 This was much trickier than I thought.
-You had to get the intonation and pronunciation just right to make the easiest spell work.
+You have to get the intonation and pronunciation just right to make the easiest spell work.
 We tried some spells on hair growth and you can picture us with hair or no hair on the strangest places of our bodies.

 Another time the old living tree magician gave each of us a magical object that we should connect with and figure out what qualities the objects had.
 After we each experimented with our object we shared our findings in the group and the tree teacher was adding qualities we did not discover.
 There was a golden watch that could alter time in different ways, binoculars that helped to find lost people, a carpet that could fly and felt very much alive: This carpet surely belongs to the Aladdin fairy tale.